LibertyDSNP/spec/pages/Batches/FileFormat.md

 Absent benchmarks, the False Positive Rate currently defaults to 0.001.

 ## API
-Batch announcements will be done via the SDK API for Announcements.
-Bloom filter settings will be set as described above in the SDK.
+Batch announcements are done via the SDK API for Announcements.
+Bloom filter settings are set as described above in the SDK.
 This may be configurable without changing the source code at a later date.

 ## Benchmarks
 TBD